-- 343.12.1 In all competitions pole exchange is only allowed in the case that a pole is broken or damaged.
-In classical technique competitions, if both poles are exchanged, they must comply with ICR 343.8.2.
-It is however permitted to exchange poles in equipment pit boxes during ski exchange in Skiathlon competitions. - 343.12.2.
-Skis may be changed only if: - The skis or bindings are broken or damaged.
-The equipment failure must be proven to the Jury after the competition. - Equipment exchange boxes (pit boxes, team boxes in Team Sprint) are in place at the competition. - 343.12.3 In the case of any ski exchange, the competitor must do it outside of the track without help from any other person. - 343.12.4 When ski exchange boxes (pit boxes) are provided for long distance or Skiathlon competitions, the competitor is permitted to change skis inside the pit box.
+In all competitions pole exchange is only allowed in the case that a pole is broken or damaged.
+In classical technique competitions, if both poles are exchanged, they must comply with ICR 343.8.1.

+It is however permitted to exchange poles in equipment pit boxes during ski exchange in Skiathlon competitions.

+343.12.2.
+Skis may be changed only if:

+- The skis or bindings are broken or damaged.
+The equipment failure must be proven to the Jury after the competition. - Equipment exchange boxes (pit boxes) are in place at the competition. - During classical individual sprint competition finals, when more than one pair of skis is allowed to go through the controls of fluorinated wax.
+Jury may add instructions or deadlines for changing pair of skis (among the controlled ones). - Only skis that passed the controls of fluorinated wax (when present) can be left in the exchange (pit) boxes. - In the case of any ski exchange, the competitor must do it outside of the track without help from any other person. - When ski exchange boxes (pit boxes) are provided for long distance or Skiathlon competitions, the competitor is permitted to change skis inside the pit box.
 All equipment exchanges must be done by the competitor within the assigned box without any assistance.
 Number of ski exchanges is limited to maximum 1 time.
-The replacement skis must be placed in exchange box before the competition. - 343.12.5 When ski exchange boxes (pit boxes) are provided, overtaking along the access corridors to the boxes is only allowed on the side that is farthest from the boxes.
+The replacement skis must be placed in exchange (pit) box before the competition. - When ski exchange boxes (pit boxes) are provided, overtaking along the access corridors to the boxes is only allowed on the side that is farthest from the boxes. - Waxing, structuring or cleaning of the competitor's skis bases during the competition is forbidden with the following exception: in classical distance competitions, competitors may scrape their skis to remove snow and ice, and add kick wax They must make these adjustments without assistance from other persons and without interfering with other competitors.
+During classic individual sprint competitions, adjustments of the kick zone may be made between the rounds by the competitor or authorized personnel within the designed Control Area.
+Any adjustment of the glide zones is not allowed.
+It is not allowed to place branches, tools or materials on or adjacent to the groomed course.